 Adult social care sector and workforce report in London, 2020

-This page provides information about the adult social care sector and workforce in the London region.
-The infographic shows updated key findings and information - an updated report is coming soon.
+This page provides information about the adult social care sector and workforce in the London region with the London regional report 2020, infographic, key findings and information.
 This is the latest information available from the Adult Social Care Workforce Data Set (ASC-WDS), taken from local authorities as at September 2019 and from independent sector employers as at March 2020.

 This dashboard is best viewed on a desktop computer.
 You can view the dashboard